serioux1337/G1R-RE-UE4SS/README.md

-# Unreal Engine 4/5 Scripting System
+# UE4SS fork for Gothic 1 Remake - AngelScript-forked UE 5.4 engines

-## This fork: fixes for AngelScript-forked UE 5.4 engines (e.g. Gothic 1 Remake)
+## Description

 Stock UE4SS crashes or returns garbage property values on games built against an AngelScript fork of the UE 5.4 engine (such as Gothic 1 Remake), because a couple of core reflection classes